Frequently Asked Questions

 The following types of hospitals are excluded from the Index:

-• Hospitals outside the 50 US states and Washington, DC
+• Hospitals outside the 50 U.S. states and Washington, DC

-• Federally-run hospitals (such as VA Hospitals)
+• Federally-run hospitals (such as Veterans Health Administration or Indian Health Service hospitals)

 See the methodology paper for more details.